 Programme benefits

-Expertise from our innovation and technology teams to refine their digital twin solutions
+Expert technical support from Digital Catapult’s innovation and technology teams to help develop and refine digital twin solutions

-Access to real-world environments to develop their solutions
+Access to real-world environments to test and validate proof-of-concept projects

 An end of programme showcase event to demonstrate their solutions to an audience of industry, government and investors